 Cut a strand of yarn at least 24” long, thread on to your yarn needle (a double strand makes it easier to cinch the top of the hat without breaking the yarn), and do a running stitch around the top opening, and cinch it together snugly.

 Turn hat right side out again.

-Row 1: ch 6, sc in second ch from hook, sc in each stitch across (5)
+Row 1: ch 6, sc in second ch from hook, and in each st across, ch 1, turn (5)

 Wrap button tab around the brim, over the seam, and sew it on, then sew on button.